Who and where are your Translators?

 Each time a job is reviewed in GoCheck, the translator receives a score and feedback from the Language Specialist, with an overview of errors found.
 In addition to allowing us to assess translation quality, this process helps provide continued feedback to our translators, enabling them to learn and develop their skills.

 Every translator has a quality scorecard showing their performance as a Gengo translator.
-This score is calculated on the average of recent jobs that have been reviewed in GoCheck by a Language Specialist.
+This score reflects how consistent (closer to 10.00) or fluctuating (closer to 0.00) is the quality of the translations that have been reviewed in GoCheck by a Language Specialist.

 If a translator is found to consistently perform below our minimum quality standards, we act to revoke their qualification in that language pair and/or level.
-For example, a translator with an average score of 2.4 (as in the image below) would be far below our quality expectations, and we would revoke their qualification.
+For example, a translator with an average score of 4.4 (as in the image below) would be far below our quality expectations.
+When a translator's quality score is lower than 5, their qualifications would get automatically revoked.